gbmhunter/blog/content/programming/operating-systems/linux/linux-serial-ports-using-c-cpp/index.md

 ## Baud Rate

-Rather than use bit fields as with all the other settings, the serial port baud rate is set by calling the functions `cfsetispeed()` and `cfsetospeed()`:
+Rather than use bit fields as with all the other settings, the serial port baud rate is set by calling the functions `cfsetispeed()` and `cfsetospeed()`, passing in a pointer to your `tty` struct and a `enum`:

 ```c
 // Set in/out baud rate to be 9600